luke-de-vos/word-maker/README.md

 ### EXAMPLE EXECUTION

-In this example, 'rad' is passed as a root.
+In this example, 'rad' is passed as the (optional) root.

 	$python3 makeword.py -max 12 -v rad
 	<Hit ENTER to generate word>